BoJacobs/mongo-data-importer/README.md

 # mongo-data-importer

-A Spring tool that allows you to import data in MongoDB by specifying the data in JSON files.
+A Spring tool that allows you to import data in MongoDB from data files on the classpath.

-In the future, YML & CSV support will be added.
+In the future, CSV support will be added.